About the Library

 Our collection of open access doctoral theses is available via opens in a new windowStaff Publications Online.
 The Library also holds copies of past Tavistock Clinic Theses searchable via the Library Catalogue.
 Access to this collection is restricted to staff and students on a reference only basis.

 Our extensive Audio-visual Collection includes an archive of Trust lectures and conferences, commercially produced training material and TV programmes.
 Our archive recordings have been digitised to make them more accessible.
 Audio-visual items may be located via the Library Catalogue under the search terms ‘video recording’, ‘DVD’ or ‘sound recording’ plus a keyword.
-Click to learn more about our visual learning tools.
+We also subscribe to BoB Learning On Screen to give access to millions of TV and radio programmes.

 Karnac Books Tavistock Series